asengupta/avishek.net/_posts/2021-09-29-functional-analysis-proof-tactics.md

 draft: false
 ---

-This article represents a collection of my ongoing notes on proof tactics I've found useful when I've been stuck trying to solve proof exercises.
+This article represents a (very short) collection of my ongoing notes on proof tactics I've found useful when I've been stuck trying to solve proof exercises.
 I aim to continue documenting these in as much detail as possible.
 For now, here is a sketch of some of them.

 - Work backwards from what the exercise requires you to prove.
 - For **Triangle Inequality** proofs, look for opportunities to break up $$\vert x-y \vert$$ into $$\vert x-z+z-y\vert \leq \vert x-z \vert + \vert z-y \vert $$.